IllinoisLegalAidOnline/ilao8_docs/_build/html/_sources/migration_oas_triage_user.rst.txt

 This documentation covers the oas_triage_user module which provides an entity to store information about a specific OTIS triage and intake instance.

+In addition, it provides most of the actual intake and triage functionality

 Dependencies
 ==============
 None